One Year Later (comics): Aquaman

 Aquaman's mysterious disappearance was subsequently followed by the arrival of one Arthur Joseph Curry.
-This new Arthur's origin appears to be similar to the Golden Age 'Aquaman's.
+This new Arthur's origin appears to be similar to the Golden Age Aquaman's.
 Arthur meets 'The Dweller', who has an enchanted hand similar to Orin's and has been confirmed to be the original Aquaman.
 'The Dweller' also tells Arthur of his future, which seems to be describing past events involving the original Aquaman.

 Freedom of Power Treaty

 There is a new Freedom of Power Treaty.
 The specifics and structure have not been detailed, but it appears to place limits on the activities of heroes outside their nation of origin.
 Having broken the treaty numerous times, Hal Jordan is considered a criminal by most of the world.
 Only the Rocket Red Brigade, Green Lantern Hal Jordan, and the Outsiders have been confirmed to be affected by it (Green Lantern #10, 2006).
 The Outsiders operated illegally and underground with all current members at the time (excluding Nightwing) presumed dead by the general public.
-As well as this, the Chinese government has formed a superteam called the Great Ten in the intervening year, and is currently working on a supersoldier program.
+As well as this, the Chinese government has formed a team called the Great Ten in the intervening year, and is currently working on a supersoldier program.